MAY 19th, 2022

 What is Financial Due Diligence?

-Th meaning of financial due diligence refers to an in-depth analysis of another company’s financial records.
+The meaning of financial due diligence refers to an in-depth analysis of another company’s financial records.
 Firms undertake financial investigation prior to entering an agreement with another entity.
+This ultimately helps appraise its value and calculate potential risks.
+Common circumstances that require financial investigation include initiating a substantial investment, merging, or acquiring a firm.

 • Revenue, profit, and growth trends